 How to Make Blackberry Peach Cobbler

-- Line a pan with sliced peaches and blackberries.
+- Make the filling.
+Line a pan with sliced peaches and blackberries.
 Sprinkle with the zest of about ½ a lemon, then give the lemon a quick squeeze over the fruit (you want just a teaspoon or two).
-Toss together.
+Sprinkle with sugar then toss together.

-- To make the cake batter, add the butter and sugar to a stand mixer and cream together for 1-2 minutes.
+- Make the batter.
+Add the butter and sugar to a stand mixer and cream together for 1-2 minutes.
 The mixture will still have a sandy texture.